piecioshka/countdown/README.md

 ## How to set concrete time to countdown?

-You can pass into hash as formatted time ex:
+You can pass into URL hash as formatted time, for example:

 * https://piecioshka.github.io/countdown/#10:00
 * https://piecioshka.github.io/countdown/#03:14